edamame852/the-docs/docs/coding-practices/CICD/child/Ansible.md

                     dns_server=10.5.5.3
                ```
                - When Ansible playbook is ran
-                    - Ansible create these host objects in memeory
+                    - Ansible create these host objects in memory
                     - Ansible then define which group of hosts it belongs to (e.g. web1, web2, web3)
                          - Each host gets his own set of variables
                          - Then this will be the outcome: